kobo/gaiden/README.md

 ## Template

 The cool template is provided by default in Gaiden.
-Alternatively, If you are not sure you can customize the template.
+Alternatively, if you don't like it very much, you can customize the template.
 To customize the template, you will need to edit the `templates/layout.html` file.

 The most simple template is the following: